mknx/smarthome/plugins/owng/index.md

 If an ibutton master ('BM') is specified, the 1-wire plugin will monitor this bus with a higher frequency for changes.
 The ibutton sensor ('B') returns 'true', if the ibutton is present or 'false', if not.
-The same frequency will be used, if I/O sensors (2406) are spcified.
+If I/O sensors (2406) are specified they will be monitored within a shorter timeframe.

 Currently the following 1wire devices are tested by users:
 * DS9490 busmaster